 Rice (Oryza sativa L.) is among the world’s top three largest food crops and is a staple food for nearly 50% of the world population6.
 China is leading in the rice paddy production in the world, with 220 million metric tons in 20187.With the improvement of people’s living standard, there is a growing demand domestically for rice with traceable origins8.
 For example, Wuchang rice, one GI rice produced in Heilongjiang province in China’s northeast region, is known for the superior quality and unique sensory characteristics.
 Due to the gap between the limited production and the high market demand, the price of Wuchang rice is roughly twice that of other domestic ones, making WuChang rice vulnerable to adulteration such as partial substitution and fraudulent labeling9,10.
 Therefore, determination of geographical origins of rice is of great importance for protecting the rights of farmers, retailers and consumers3.
 Yet to our knowledge, there is by far still a lack of universally recongnized techniques for the protection Chinese GI rice.

 In recent years, various analytical approaches with the aid of multivariate analysis (MVA) and machine learning (ML) techniques are in rapid development to address the issue of geographical authentication.
 Among all the analytical approaches, inductively coupled plasma mass spectrometry (ICP-MS) analysis has drawn more and more attentions, thanks to its capability of determining the level of both metal and non-metal elements, with the advantages of wide dynamic range, high throughput and relateviely easy requirement for sample preparation11.
-With the Evidence showing that element composition in plants are vestly determinded by factors such as soild characteristics and agricultural practice12,13, the multi-elemental profiling based on ICP-MS analysis already been proved to be a promising information souces to determine the origins of rice14–16.
+With the evidence showing that element composition in plants are vestly determinded by factors such as soild characteristics and agricultural practice12,13, the multi-elemental profiling based on ICP-MS analysis already been proved to be a promising information souces to determine origins of rice14–16.

-Beyond the advance of modern analytical appoarches, another cornerstone for the success of geographical origination, is to ensure the large volumn of data generated can be properly processed and interpreted (FZ: ref).
+Beyond the advance of modern analytical appoarches, another cornerstone for the success of geographical origination, is to ensure the large volumn of data generated can be properly processed and interpreted (Ref 1).
 As been summarized in a recent review17, MVA such as principal component analysis (PCA) , and linear discriminate analysis (LDA) is by far the dominant method for data processing, due to their simplicity and success in spotting hidden trend embedded in the dataset.
-However, with the increased complexity and the volumn of data generated, more advanced pattern recognition models are in urgent demand (FZ ref).
-In the past decade, ML has demonstrated its capability to process complex problems, particularly in the domain of ecology (FZ ref), medicine (FZ ref), astronomy (FZ ref), and bioinformatics (FZ ref), while only a few attempts have been made in the area of food authentication18.
+However, with the increased complexity and the volumn of data generated, more advanced pattern recognition models are in urgent demand (FZ ref 2).
+In the past decade, ML has demonstrated its capability to process complex problems, particularly in the domain of ecology (FZ ref 3), medicine (FZ ref 4.1 and 4.2), astronomy (FZ ref 5), and bioinformatics (FZ ref 6), while only a few attempts have been made in the area of food authentication18.
 Notably, some of the most widely adopted techniques such as support vector machines (SVM) and random forest (RF) have been reported to outperform traditional MVA19, and lead to predition models with increased reliability and robustness.15,20

 The aim of the present study was to develop a novel ML-based workflow for the determination of geographical origins of six types of Chinese GI rice.
 SVM and RF were utilized to uncover the hidden information from the elemental profiling obtained by ICP-MS, and thereby construct reliable predition models.
 Furthermore, feature selection was also applied, with the aim of identifying key biomarkers that contribute the most to the difference between GI rices.